-If you currently work in networking, software development, systems engineering, financial and risk analysis or security intelligence, you’re in luck because CyberSeek has outlined cybersecurity career pathways that begin with these roles, called feeder roles.
+If you currently work in networking, software development, systems engineering, financial and risk analysis, IT support or security intelligence, you’re in luck because CyberSeek has outlined cybersecurity career pathways that begin with these roles, called feeder roles.
 They have skills that overlap with those needed by cybersecurity pros.

-Your experience in software development gives you certain transferable skills that can help you begin a career in cybersecurity such as a cybersecurity engineer, penetration tester, cybersecurity analyst or cybersecurity architect.
+Your experience in software development gives you certain tech skills that can help you begin a career in cybersecurity, because cybersecurity requires skills from many other facets of IT.